Cortona: Main sights

 The prevailing character of Cortona's architecture is medieval with steep narrow streets situated on a hillside at an elevation of 600 m that embraces a view of the whole of the Valdichiana.
 From the Piazza Garibaldi (still referred to by the local population by its older name, Piazza Carbonaia) is a fine prospect of Lake Trasimeno, scene of Hannibal's ambush of the Roman army in 217 BC (Battle of Lake Trasimene).

 Cortona Archaeological Park hosts interesting remains from the Etruscan city state, including ancient walls, buildings and ceremonial tombs. boasts a number of interesting remains from its past as an Etruscan city state.
 The surrounding countryside is dotted with sections of ancient walls, buildings and ceremonial tombs.
 Parts of the Etruscan city wall can still be seen today as the basis of the present wall.
 The main street, via Nazionale, is the only street in the town with no gradient, and is still usually referred to by locals by its older name of Ruga Piana.
 Outside Cortona are the Roman villa at Ossaia and the Roman roads in the hills nearby which can still be traveled today.

-Inside the Palazzo Casali is the Museo dell'Accademia Etrusca, displaying items from Etruscan, Roman, and Egyptian civilizations, as well as art and artefacts from the Medieval and Renaissance eras.
+The Palazzo Casali, also known as Palazzo Pretorio, houses the Museo dell'Accademia Etrusca, displaying items from Etruscan, Roman, and Egyptian civilizations, as well as art and artefacts from the Medieval and Renaissance eras.
 The distinguished Etruscan Academy Museum had its foundation in 1727 with the collections and library of Onofrio Baldelli.
 Among its most famous ancient artefacts is the bronze lampadario or Etruscan hanging lamp, found at Fratta near Cortona in 1840 and then acquired by the Academy for the large sum of 1600 Florentine scudi.
 Its iconography includes (under the 16 burners) alternating figures of Silenus playing panpipes or double flutes, and of sirens or harpies.
 Within zones representing waves, dolphins and fiercer sea-creatures is a gorgon-like face with protruding tongue.
 Between each burner is a modelled horned head of Achelous.
 It is supposed that the lampadario derived from some important north Etruscan religious shrine of around the second half of the 4th century BC.
 A later (2nd century BC) inscription shows it was rededicated for votive purposes (tinscvil) by the Musni family at that time.
 The Museum contains several other important Etruscan bronzes.